janealexadams/note-taker/README.md

 ## Description

 This website can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file using CRUD operations.
+This application will use Node.js and Express.js back end to save and retrieve note data from a JSON file using CRUD operations - GET, POST, and DELETE.

 ## Contents
 - [Usage](#usage)